- Director: Leo McCarey

 One of the main subplots involves Father O’Malley successfully turning a local youth street gang into the church’s Boys’ Choir.
 He gets into their good graces by taking them to a baseball game and buying them all hot dogs.
 Side note: Crosby’s character is portrayed as a die-hard St. Louis Browns fan, down to showing up to choir practice in what appears to be a full cap and jersey, the first such fan I think I’ve ever run into in all of media.
 This is made more interesting by the fact that Crosby himself was perhaps the single best-known fan of the Pittsburgh Pirates, to the point that he ended up buying a 25% stake in the team a few years later with some of that “White Christmas” money.
 I am reminded of the now-infamous incident where production of Gone Girl had to literally be temporarily shut down because famous Red Sox fan Ben Affleck refused to wear a Yankees hat in a scene, and the compromise was for him to wear a Mets hat.
 I wonder if Crosby refused to have his character be a fan of the St. Louis Cardinals, a more popular team that would have been major rivals of the Pirates, and the Browns gear was the compromise.
 We’ll never know.

 Anyway, baseball digression over.
 Crosby’s character, it turns out, was a musician, who likes to write “bright” music to show people that church isn’t all about the dirges.
 Eventually, he sells one of his songs, “Swinging On a Star” (which would win the Best Original Song Oscar that year), to a local producer (“I knew there was a reason your name was Dolan,” the priest tells the producer), which is enough money to save the church.
 One prominent subplot involves an 18-year-old girl who ran away from home (Jean Heather) romancing the son of the mortgage lender (James Brown, not that one, apparently best known for playing Rin Tin Tin’s human companion in a popular 1950s TV show).
-After Bing Crosby visits and sings them a song (the old Irish lady across the street observed that he was “staying in the young lady’s apartment very late, and mind you, I could call her other things”), they get married, and he immediately joins the Air Force.
+After Bing Crosby visits and sings them a song (the old Irish lady across the street observed that boy was “staying in the young lady’s apartment very late, and mind you, I could call her other things”), they get married, and he immediately joins the Air Force.
 Interestingly, the movie mostly ignores World War II except for a couple of quick plot beats, which I suppose adds to the whole “escapism” angle.

-One thing I found interesting about the movie is that I felt it spent more time breaking down what specific things about music Bing Crosby was actually good at.
+One thing I found interesting about the movie is that I felt it spent a lot of time breaking down what specific things about music Bing Crosby was actually good at.
 What I mean is, it’s a different experience watching him run choir practice than it is just to have him sing.
 The first time he meets Jean Heather’s character, she tells him she wants to be a singer, and soon Crosby’s sitting behind a piano going through a song with her.
 Heather was known as an actress, not a singer, and though she does a perfectly decent job here Crosby is clearly in another league.
 Then we watch him spend a few minutes working with her, including having her speak each phrase while he plays the piano.
 You can tell that this is probably what Crosby actually did, in that he is a master of figuring out what word or part of a word to emphasize out of a musical phrase.
 Anyway, as someone who’s spent a decent amount of time in choirs over the years, I found this stuff interesting.

 Heather herself is almost impossibly charismatic here, and one might wonder how she wasn’t just a massive star.
 Well, she was, for like six months, and then was in a car accident where she was thrown from her vehicle and suffered “severe facial lacerations.”
 At a time when studios had all the power and most actors (Crosby at this point notwithstanding) had basically none, Heather’s acting career was over.
 She is remembered today almost entirely for two very different roles, this one and her appearance in Double Indemnity, where she plays the daughter of Barbara Stanwyck’s character who Fred MacMurray’s character develops a creepy relationship with.